How to get rid of swelling on the cheek. What to do if your cheek is swollen, but the tooth does not hurt

 First aid

-Inflammation of the cheek should not be ignored
+Inflammation of the cheek cannot be ignored

-Eruption of wisdom teeth may be one of the causes of cheek swelling.
+Eruption of wisdom teeth may be one of the causes of cheek swelling

 Treatment

-The situation when a person has a swollen cheek is rather unpleasant.
+The situation when a person has a swollen cheek is quite unpleasant.
 In addition to the fact that this does not add aesthetic pleasure, it can also cause physical discomfort.
 On the one hand, this happens most often when a tooth hurts, but if there is no pain, but a tumor is present, then what could it be?

 Causes of swelling of the soft tissues of the face

-• tooth cyst;
+• dental cyst;

 • mechanical injury;